 Summary

 OpenAI published details on a new WebSocket mode for the Responses API that keeps a persistent connection alive for multi-step agent loops.
-The company says the change made agentic workflows up to 40% faster end to end and helped GPT-5.3-Codex-Spark hit much higher effective throughput without forcing developers to change API shapes.
+The company says the change made agentic workflows up to 40% faster end to end, helped GPT-5.3-Codex-Spark reach roughly 1,000 tokens per second with bursts to 4,000, and improved downstream products including Cursor, Vercel AI SDK, and Cline.

 What changed